salilab/saliweb/doc/modules/frontend.rst

    Check a provided email address.
 This is similar to :func:`check_required_email`, except that only invalid addresses cause an error; it is OK to provide an empty address.

+.. function:: check_modeller_key(modkey)

+   Check a provided MODELLER key.
+If the key is empty or invalid, throw an :exc:`InputValidationError` exception.